mysterious-coding/base_entranced/README.md

 Players now gain a JA+-style client number appended to their name if they try to copy someone else's name.

 #### Lockdown
 Due to the possibility of troll players making trouble on the server and spamming reconnect under VPN IPs, you can lock down the server with `/g_lockdown` (default: 0).
 While enabled, only players who are whitelisted will be allowed to chat, join, rename, or vote.
 In addition, non-whitelisted players will be renamed to "Client 13" (or whatever their client number is) when they connect.
-You can add/remove whitelisted players by using the command `/whitelist` or by manually editing `whitelist.txt` to include their unique ID.
+You can add/remove whitelisted players by using the command `/whitelist`.

 #### Probation
 As a less severe alternative to banning troublemakers, you can simply place them under probation.
 Take their unique id from the server logs and write it into `probation.txt` in the server's /base/ folder (separate multiple ids with line breaks).
 Then the player will be treated according to the cvar `g_probation`: